sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 The entire point is the "chain of trust" it creates.
 If I have a piece of software that I need to make sure that nothing malicious can intercept what I am doing and put their own code in I need to trust the program launching my program.

 What Secure boot provides is an anchor for that first "trusted program".
-It allows the hardware on the computer to assert "No one has modified this bootloader and it will behave exactly like the original programmers programed".
+It allows the hardware on the computer to assert "No one has modified this bootloader and it will behave exactly as the original programmers programmed".
 The boot-loader can then check "No one has modified this OS and it will behave exactly like the original programmers programmed".(Chain of trust described below)

 ###  1.5. <a name='Requirements'></a>Requirements

-We require to enable secure boot in SONiC OS.
+Secure boot flow & Linux Kernel:
+Sign Shim loader.
+Sign Grub Loader.
+Sign Linux Kernel (vmlinux).
+Sign Kernel Modules.
+Support runtime verification of Shim, Grub, Linux Kernel, and Kernel Modules.

 The feature has a signing process and a verification process.
-Both processes are required to be supported from the scenarios such as development and production.
+Both processes are required to be supported by the scenarios such as development and production.

-Assumption that Secure boot should be supported by UEFI & CPU arch and Onie OS installed in the Switch device.

-Enable/disable the feature in runtime:
-Once you install a secure image in a secure device, is possible to disable the security verification of secure boot, but it's partially.
-How to disable the secure boot flow, is by setting in the BIOS "secure boot" to disable.
-As a result of that, the shim, and the grub will be not verified anymore, but still, the KO and warmboot(kexec) feature will remain secured, that because the modification to support KO and kexec was done in kernel in the build process and cannot be modified in runtime.
-So, this is the reason why secure boot in runtime can be disabled, but just partially.
-Technical details of the kernel build flag can be found in the building chapter.
+The feature will contain the relevant code to sign with development keys only.
+Production flow code should be supplied by the Vendor.

 ###  1.6. <a name='ArchitectureDesign'></a>Architecture Design

 Arc design diagram\
 ![secure_boot_system_sign](secure_boot_system_sign.jpg)

-Sign Arch description:
+Sign Arch Description:
 There are 2 main signing build flows, the details and modifications required will be described in chapter 4.
 The general difference of dev sign flow - In the build process the build will use a signing script with development keys to sign the boot components.
 As a result of that, the sonic-os.bin will contain the boot components signed.

-The production sign flow, have some differences from the dev flow, the signing process of the boot components happens in the signing server for a security reason.
+The production sign flow, have some differences from the dev flow, the signing process of the boot components happens in the signing server for security reason.

 So, the build process should send the components to the signing server and get back the component signed.
 Similar to the dev flow, the production flow will have sonic-os.bin with boot components signed inside as well.